codee-com/open-catalog/Checks/PWR069/README.md

 In procedures with implicit typing enabled, an `use` without the `only` specification can also easily lead to errors.
-If the imported module is later expanded with new members, these are automatically imported into the procedure and might inadvertedly shadow existing and implicitly typed variables, potentially leading to difficult-to-diagnose bugs.
+If the imported module is later expanded with new members, these are automatically imported into the procedure and might inadvertently shadow existing and implicitly typed variables, potentially leading to difficult-to-diagnose bugs.

 By leveraging the `only` keyword, the programmer restricts the visibility to